-As you approach the house and enter the front door, you are drawn towards the living area where a fascinating view towards the play of trunks reveales itself.
-From the living room and the kitchen you have a poetic few through the big windows into the forest.
+As you approach the house and enter the front door, you are drawn towards the living area, where a fascinating view towards a play of trunks is revealed.
+From the living room and the kitchen, you have a poetic view through the big windows into the forest.

-The whole perspective is framed by the garden design which is like a living composition, Nature is changing through the year while the frame stays the same.
-Imagine the group of Larches having fresh green leaves in spring, maturing towards a darker, more blue color in summer and colouring yellow in the fall..
+The whole perspective is framed by the garden design, which is like a living composition, with nature changing through the year while the frame stays the same.
+Imagine the group of Larches having fresh green leaves in spring, maturing towards a darker, more blue colour in summer and colouring yellow in the fall.

 Van Dijk Tuinen

 In this garden the forest is the garden!
 We did not go for a conventional approach.
 In conventional gardens the lawn is mostly situated directly against the house.
 In this situation, the concept is to have the forest floor situated directly to the edge of the house.
 This way you experience being in the forest while being in the house and sitting on the terrace.
 The lawn is a bit further away and is like a blank canvas creating space for the composition of straight vertical trunks of Larches.

 The terraces and paths are incorporated in a modest way.
 You’re a guest in this forest.
 Floating runners strengthen this experience.
 The long diagonal lines are not connected to the composition of the building but have their own lives.
 They strengthen the visual depth of the property.
 The floating paths create an experience of walking above the natural surface and provide a subtle stillness.
 There is a feeling of being a guest in the landscape as well as being part of this landscape.

 Using the natural elevation in the property.
 Dramatizing the depth of field into the forest.